-SIP phones do not behave in the same way as Mitel MiNET IP phones on a MiVoice Business controller.
+OIG allows SIP device monitoring.
+However, SIP phones do not behave in the same way as Mitel MiNET IP phones on a MiVoice Business controller.
+OIG offers limited support for SIP devices.
 The Mitel OIG events, and data in the events, received by an application are different for a SIP phone when compared to a Mitel MiNET IP Phone.
+It is like monitoring and control of ONS devices.